 Cover Letter Writing Tips for Teachers Continue with M – Z

 If you genuinely want the job you are applying for, act like it!
 Make sure that your writing comes across with conviction.
 If you do not believe in yourself and what you express, how can you think anyone else will?
 Be confident in yourself and let that shine through in your cover letter.
 Let your words exude passion, enthusiasm, and excitement for this new opportunity you are seeking and committed to obtaining.

 N: Noteworthy Accomplishments

-A cover letter has key parts to it that you need to include.
+A cover letter has critical parts to it that you need to include.
 After your contact information and the line separating it from the rest of the document, start with the date, the school district’s name and contact information, and a salutation.

 There will be anywhere from three to five paragraphs in the body of your cover letter, covering relevant education, job experience, skill set, statements to show personality and passion, and other pertinent information.
-Close your document with a concluding paragraph and type and sign your name between the salutation and before your typed name.
+Close your document with a concluding paragraph, and the type and sign your name between the salutation and before your typed name.

 Q: Quantify Your Accomplishments

 Whenever talking about your cover letter accomplishments, it is best to have an exact or approximate number to emphasize how big of an achievement it was.
 For instance, if you have secured a grant… how much was it?
 If you decreased absenteeism, by what percentage?